How To Easily Share Your Wireless Connection in Ubuntu 9.10

 What I wanted to do was plug my client’s computers into my laptop and have them access the Internet.
-When I tried to search for how to share your wireless connection in this way, I mainly found a series of cryptic instructions ““ often revolving around the excellent Firestarter firewall ““ none of which worked for me on Ubuntu 9.10.
+When I tried to search for how to share your wireless connection in this way, I mainly found a cryptic instructions – often revolving around the excellent Firestarter firewall ““ none of which worked for me on Ubuntu 9.10.of

 Step 1: Edit Network Connections